• Home

 2.7 Future Outlook

-Graph 22 asks about concerns about the future, and 70-80% of students, regardless of year, feel anxious.
+Graph 22shows the results of a survey about anxieties about the future, and it shows that 70-80% of students, regardless of their grade level, feel anxious.

-Graph 23 shows students who answered "very anxious" or "feeling anxious" being asked whether their anxiety has changed before and after the spread of COVID-19, broken down by desired career path.
-Many first- and second-year students have not yet decided on their career path, but among first- to third-year students, those planning to enter the workforce appear to be more likely to say that "COVID-19 has caused/increased anxiety ."
-Meanwhile , among fourth-year students planning to enter graduate school, a significant number have become more anxious .
-It is safe to assume that the uncertainty surrounding the future of job hunting and graduate school entrance exams is exacerbating anxiety in both cases.
+Graph 23shows the results for students who answered that they "feel very anxious" or "feel anxious," asking whether their anxiety changed before and after the spread of COVID-19, and categorized by their desired career path.
+While many first and second-year students have not yet decided on their career path, among first to third-year students,those planning to enter the workforce are generally more likely to have answered that "anxiety arose or intensified due to the impact of COVID-19.On the other hand, among fourth-year students, a considerable number of those planning to enter graduate school have experiencedincreased anxiety.
+It is safe to assume that the uncertainty surrounding job hunting and graduate school entrance exams, respectively, is exacerbating their anxiety.

-In this situation, we asked the question, "To those currently job-hunting and those aiming to go to graduate school, what are you struggling with due to the impact of COVID-19?
-(Free-form answer)."
-In response to this question, we received responses such as: - The dates and format of graduate school entrance exams are unclear.
-Also, I can't take the qualification exams required for applying to graduate school.
+Under these circumstances, we asked the following question to those currently job hunting or aiming to go to graduate school: What difficulties are you facing due to the impact of COVID-19?
+(Open-ended response) Responses included: • The schedule and format of graduate school entrance exams are unclear.
+Also, it's impossible to take the qualification exams required to apply to graduate school.
 (8 responses)

-- The dates for job hunting have been postponed, making the already confusing idea of finding a job even more confusing.
+• Job hunting schedules have been postponed, making the already confusing job market even more uncertain.
 (3 responses)

 2.8 Concerns about student life

-Graph 25 asks about concerns about student life.
-Because there was little difference in response trends based on current living arrangements (at home vs. living alone), the results are shown by normal commuting arrangements (living at home vs. living away from home) and by grade level.
-Across all grade levels, the greatest concerns were about studying at university, taking classes, and participating in club activities.
-Among first-year students, these were followed by "maintaining and building friendships on campus ."
-Concerns about university events were particularly strong among first-year students, likely reflecting the lingering effects of the cancellation of all events, from freshman orientation to the May Festival.
-Second-year students also expressed greater concerns about obtaining qualifications and driver's licenses Third- and fourth-year students reported more concerns about job hunting and internships , with 40% of third-year students (almost all those seeking employment) expressing concern about job hunting.
-Importantly, approximately 25-40% of first- to third-year students living away from home cited "financial issues," indicating the potential for financial problems depending on the length of this stay.
+Graph 25shows the results of a survey on anxieties related to student life.
+There was little difference in response trends based on current living situation (living with family vs. living alone), so the data is shown by normal commuting pattern (students living at home vs. students living away from home) and by academic year.In all academic years, the biggest anxieties were about studying at university, the implementation of classes, and club activities, followed closely by "maintaining and building friendships within the university" among first-year students.
+First-year students were particularly concerned about the implementation of university events, likely due to the lingering effects of the cancellation of events from freshman orientation to the May Festival.
+Second-year students alsomore anxiety about obtaining qualifications and driver's licensesexpressedIn third and fourth years, many students expressed anxiety about job hunting and internships, with 40% of third-year students (almost all of those seeking employment) expressing concern about job hunting.
+It is alsothat 25-40% of first- to third-year students living away from home cited "financial problems,"indicating that financial issues are likely to arise depending on the length of their stay away from home.

-We will look at specific concerns in more detail in the next section, "Free Comments."
+We will examine specific concerns in detail in the next section, "Free Responses."

 Return to Table of Contents